FuelLabs/sway/docs/reference/src/documentation/introduction/installation/fuelup.md

 # Fuelup

-[`Fuelup`](https://github.com/FuelLabs/fuelup) is a tool used to manage the Sway toolchain.
-It allows the user to download compiled binaries and switch between different versions of Sway.
+[`Fuelup`](https://github.com/FuelLabs/fuelup) is the official package manager for Fuel that installs the Fuel toolchain from the official release channels, enabling you to easily switch between different toolchains and keep them updated.
+It makes building and maintaining Sway applications simpler with forc and fuel-core.

 The installation instructions can be found at the start of the [`Fuelup Book`](https://fuellabs.github.io/fuelup/latest).